Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 4. The level of difficulty

-The Landmine Deadlift is generally considered to be an easier exercise than the traditional deadlift, as it requires less technical skill and places less stress on the lower back.
+The Landmine Deadlift is generally considered an easier exercise than the traditional deadlift, as it requires less technical skill and less stress on the lower back.

 Frequently Asked Questions